arnabs542/oj/coding.md

 # Tips on white board coding or paper coding

-## Ask questions to clarify
+## Ask questions to CLARIFY
+- How is input data REPRESENTATION?
 - How big is the SIZE of the input?
-- How is input data represented?
 - How big is the RANGE of values?
 Positive values or negative values?
 - What kind of values are there?
 Are there negative numbers?
 Floating points?
 Will there be empty inputs?
 - Are there DUPLICATES within the input?
 - What are some EXTREME cases of the input?
 - How is the input stored?
 If you are given a dictionary of words, is it a list of strings or a trie?

-## Analyze STATE TRANSITION first
+## Write down TEST CASES, examples
+Develop algorithm based on these test cases or examples.

+## To implement the algorithm: INITIALIZATION, MAINTENANCE, TERMINATION.
 - Be clear input data, function signature
+- Initialization logic
+- Maintenance: STATE TRANSITION recurrence relation before writing
+- Termination condition
 - Write state transition RECURRENCE RELATION before writing code!

 ## Use modular design